oscar-franzen/alona/README.md

 This option is important if data represent full mRNAs.
 Drop-seq/10X and similar protocols sequence the *ENDS* of an mRNA, it is therefore not necessary to normalize for gene *LENGTH*.
-However, if we sequence the complete mRNA then we must also normalize measurements for the length of the gene,since longer genes have more mapped reads.
+However, if we sequence the complete mRNA then we must also normalize measurements for the length of the gene, since longer genes have more mapped reads.
 If this option is not set, then cell type prediction may give unexpected results when analyzing full-length mRNA data.
 ```

 ## Contact